docker/docs/engine/userguide/storagedriver/overlayfs-driver.md

   such operation is the *copy-up* operation.
 Suppose that  your application calls `fd1=open("foo", O_RDONLY)` and then `fd2=open("foo", O_RDWR)`.
 In this case, your application expects `fd1` and `fd2` to refer to the same file.
-However, due to a copy-up operation that occurs after the first calling to `open(2)`, the descriptors refer to different files.
+However, due to a copy-up operation that occurs after the second calling to `open(2)`, the descriptors refer to different files.
+The `fd1` continues to reference the file in the image (`lowerdir`) and the `fd2` references the file in the container (`upperdir`).
+A workaround for this is to `touch` the files which causes the copy-up operation to happen.
+All subsequent `open(2)` operations regardless of read-only or read-write access mode will be referencing the file in the container (`upperdir`).

   `yum` is known to be affected unless the `yum-plugin-ovl` package is installed.
-  If the `yum-plugin-ovl` package is not available in your distribution (e.g.
-  RHEL/CentOS prior to 6.8 or 7.2), you may need to run `touch /var/lib/rpm/*`
-  before running `yum install`.
+  If the `yum-plugin-ovl` package is not available in your distribution such as RHEL/CentOS prior to 6.8 or 7.2, you may need to run `touch /var/lib/rpm/*` before running `yum install`.
+This package implements the `touch` workaround referenced above for `yum`.

 - **rename(2)**: OverlayFS does not fully support the `rename(2)` system call.
   Your application needs to detect its failure and fall back to a "copy and